greenboxal/doggohub/doc/ci/environments.md

 The development workflow would now be:

 - Developer creates a branch locally
-- Developer makes changes, commits and pushes the branch to GitLab
+- Developer makes changes, commits and pushes the branch to DoggoHub
 - Developer creates a merge request

 Behind the scenes:

-- GitLab Runner picks up the changes and starts running the jobs
+- DoggoHub Runner picks up the changes and starts running the jobs
 - The jobs run sequentially as defined in `stages`
   - First, the tests pass
   - Then, the build begins and successfully also passes